Dax, VP of Advertising for EnergyONE Solar, is a young voice in the solar energy field offering an alternate view on all topics solar.

-Working in the solar industry, I've come to notice that a large chunk of customers share many things in common.
+Working in the solar industry, I've come to notice that a large chunk of customers shares many things in common.
 They're generally in their wise retiring years, looking to save energy and the environment, along with their wallets.
 Rarely do you see young people looking in the direction of solar energy.
 Most commonly, you would hear that the reason for this is the price of solar.
 After all, not very many young adults can say they have thousands of dollars just laying around.
 Even consumers in the older demographics tend to comment that solar isn't worth its price, or that the price tag is just too high.
 Why, then, do any of these people even use electricity in the first place?

 Skyrocketing Energy Prices

 The cost of electricity in the United States is steadily rising, and will only continue to do so in the future.
 According to the Energy Information Administration, in the last ten years, the cost of electricity has risen by around 24%.
 Furthermore, studies show that this cost is skyrocketing at a staggering 33% higher rate than the inflation rate of the U.S., meaning that if this continues, electricity provided by your power company will likely become far too expensive to be reasonable, if it isn't already.
 Most residential consumers agree that sticking to relying on the power company to provide your energy is inefficient and unacceptable for their budget.
 Yet the large majority of people still rely on their power companies as their only source of energy.
-Looking to your alternatives, many see the price of solar, and at first glance, without much thought, it doesn't seem worth the cost.
+Looking at your alternatives, many see the price of solar, and at first glance, without much thought, it doesn't seem worth the cost.
 Why pay $10,000 for a solar system when you only pay a monthly $100 for your bills?

 Monthly Solar Cost

 Rarely does anyone pay all of the cost for solar upfront.
 Instead of paying one lump sum for a solar system at the beginning, you're able to pay a set amount every month, similar to paying power bills in a level pay environment.
-You're set to pay the same amount every month, with no chance for variation, and most importantly, no chance of the cost increasing.
+You're set to pay the same amount every month, with no chance for variation, and most importantly, no chance of the cost increases.
 This, in many peoples' opinion, is what seals the superiority of using solar energy for your production over a regular power company.
 Not only are you sure of how much you're spending every month in order to set an accurate budget, but you're also guaranteed to only pay that set amount.

 Once you reach the target goal of the cost of the system, you no longer need to pay anything!
 Compare that to a plan with a power company.
 Power companies would be perfectly happy with having you pay increasing rates, forever, until you die.
 And that's exactly what they'll do to the consumers that don't make the switch to alternative, self-producing energy sources.
-To those that already operate on a level pay plan with their current power company, all that you'd need to make the switch to solar is sun-accessible room on your roof or property to install the solar panels.
+To those that already operate on a level pay plan with their current power company, all that you'd need to make the switch to solar is a sun-accessible room on your roof or property to install the solar panels.

 If you've got that, there's nothing stopping you from securing your future with solar, without changing almost a single thing related to your budget.
 You'd be paying the same amount, or potentially even less, than your current bills, for cleaner energy that you don't have to pay for forever.
-Even in the unlikely scenario that the system fails to work immediately after its warranty expires, you'll still have paid less than you would have staying with a power company, resulting in an overall gain.
+Even in the unlikely scenario that the system fails to work immediately after its warranty expires, you'll still have paid less than you would have to stay with a power company, resulting in an overall gain.
 There is quite literally no way to lose with going solar.

 Depending on where in the United States you live, there will be some variance with how quickly the price of electricity is rising, but the fact that the cost is increasing is true nationally.
 Look at a state like Louisiana, the cheapest state for electricity, with a 9.11 cent per kilowatt-hour electric rate.
 Compare that to the most expensive state, Hawaii, sitting at 32.46.
 Quite a big change, isn't it?